gitter-badger/catalogue/README.md

 #### Note
 This guide is provided for Ubuntu 14.04, for other systems or releases instructions may be subject to changes.

 All terminal commands can be executed, but whenever we use something between '<', '>' it means that it must be changed for the user.
 Eg. `<your_path>` --> `/opt/`

 #### Install Dependecies in Ubuntu

 1. Install packages

-        $ 	sudo apt-get install git python-pip curl mongodb postgresql rabbitmq-server libxml2-dev libxslt1-dev python-dev libpython-dev build-essential libyaml-dev postgres-server-dev-9.4
+        $ 	sudo apt-get install git python-pip curl mongodb postgresql rabbitmq-server libxml2-dev libxslt1-dev python-dev libpython-dev build-essential libyaml-dev postgres-server-dev-9.4 libffi cryptography

 2. Checkout of the source code